jaeyk/unbundling-linked-fate/README.md

 #### Difference of means test

-Finally, I would like to revist Figure 1 and illustrate the consquence of using the standard linked fate question over the more specific ones more clearly.
-Here fate_hurt shows the mean difference between the responses of the linked hurt question and those of the standard linked fate qeustion.
-Similarly, fate_progress shows that the mean difference between the responses of the linked progress question and those of the standard linked fate qeustion.
+Finally, I would like to revist Figure 1 and stress the extent to which using the standard linked fate question creates more positive responses compared to the more specific questions do.
+Here, the left panel (Hurt - Fate) shows the mean difference between the responses of the linked hurt question and those of the standard linked fate qeustion.
+Similarly, the right panel (Progress - Fate) shows that the mean difference between the responses of the linked progress question and those of the standard linked fate qeustion.
 X-axis indicates different racial groups.
 Y-axis indicates difference in means.
+In both cases, it is clear that using specific questions decreases the ratio of positive responses.
+The decreasing rate is more severe in the case of the linked hurt than that of the linked hurt question.
+In that regards, white respondents showed the most extreme tendency.

 ![](https://github.com/jaeyk/validating-two-linked-fates/blob/master/outputs/diff_in_means_plot.png)
 Figure 5.
 Difference of means test results

-## Conclusion remarks
+#### Concluding remarks

+1. Why was the standard linked question able to create the most positive responses?
+One possibiilty was because the wording is vague and general.
+Thus, it left room for respondents to interpret in whatever way they prefer.
+2. Our study suggested two possible interpretations of the linked fate question and showed both supportive and not supportive evidence for the black utility heuristics theory.
+The negative mechanism is present but the positive mechanism is prevailing even including African Americans.
+3. Directly applying the standard linked fate quedstion to whites should take cautions.
+The survey results show that whites clearly interpret and react to the idea of group consciousness differently compared to other racial groups.